SKplanet/sweetsearch/Readme.md

 SweetSearch
 ============
-SweetSearch is an Auto-Suggestion(Auto-Complete) component on mobile web.
+SweetSearch is an lightweight Auto-Suggestion(Auto-Complete) component on mobile web.

 <br>